 Adopt adequate disciplinary procedures to ensure that workplace harassment in remote working environments is discouraged.
+Ensure that all employees are adequately informed of the content of the workplace harassment policy.

 Constantly review and revise the workplace policy to ensure improvements to the workplace policy, where necessary.